learn-co-curriculum/map-state-to-props-readme/README.md

 __React__ and __Redux__ libraries could not properly communicate to each other to specify that a change in the store's state occurred.
 Luckily, we can use the __React Redux__ library to get React and Redux talking to one another.
-Run `npm install react-redux --save` to install it and add it to our `package.json`.
+Normally, to install Redux into a React application, you need to install two packages, `redux` and `react-redux`, by running `npm install redux && npm install react-redux`.
+These are already included in this lesson's `package.json` file, so all you need to do is run `npm install && npm start` to get started.

 The __React Redux__ library gives us access to a component called the __Provider__.
 This component does two things for us.
-First, it will make the store available to nested components, once they have been configured using a second method provided by the __React Redux__ library, __connect()__.
-More on that later.
+First, it will make the store available to nested components once they have been configured using a second method provided by the __React Redux__ library, __connect()__ -- more on that later.
 The second thing it does for us is to alert our __Redux__ app when there has been a change in state, which will then re-render our __React__ app.